Learn how to manage global and local risk management plans (RMPs).

 Effective Version | Vault leaves this field blank. |

-Vault creates a Local RMP Version record for each Local RMP record created above that is in any state other than Not Applicable, and populates the record as follows:
+Vault creates a Local RMP Version for each Local RMP created above that is in any state other than Not Applicable, and populates the Local RMP Version as follows:

 Field | Value |